-Integrated water resource management requires agreement and understanding of the amount of water available, the demands that are made on this water, and how water resources can be best shared to ensure that the livelihoods of people and functioning of ecosystems are sustained.
+Integrated water resources management requires agreement and understanding of the amount of water available, the demands that are made on this water, and how water resources can be best shared to ensure that the livelihoods of people and functioning of ecosystems are sustained.

 CSIRO is improving understanding of the water balance of the Koshi Basin catchments [click to view a map of estimated water balance].

 CSIRO has supported revisions to rainfall station locations, development of new gridded rainfall products and refinement of hydrological models, all of which lead to better understanding of the timing and availability of water in major streams, including projected climate change scenarios.
 In one catchment, the better spatial representation of rainfall led to the elimination of a false streamflow bias in the corresponding catchment runoff model and ultimately better water management.